pachyderm/pachyderm/doc/enterprise/s3gateway.md

 S3 gateway is an enterprise feature that is only available to paid customers or during the free trial evaluation.

-The S3 gateway does have some limitations outlined below.
-If you need richer access, use the PFS gRPC interface instead, or one of our [client drivers](https://github.com/pachyderm/python-pachyderm).
+The S3 gateway has some limitations that are outlined below.
+If you need richer access, use the PFS gRPC interface instead, or one of the [client drivers](https://github.com/pachyderm/python-pachyderm).

 ## Authentication

 If auth is enabled on the Pachyderm cluster, credentials must be passed with each s3 gateway endpoint using AWS' signature v2 or v4 methods.
-Object store tools and libraries will have built-in support for these methods, but they do not work in the browser.
-When using authentication, the access and secret key should be set to the same value; they are both the Pachyderm auth token used to issue the relevant PFS calls.
+Object store tools and libraries provide built-in support for these methods, but they do not work in the browser.
+When you use authentication, set the access and secret key to the same value; they are both the Pachyderm auth token used to issue the relevant PFS calls.

 If auth is not enabled on the Pachyderm cluster, no credentials need to be